 Burnham-on-Crouch is a very popular location for fossil collecting, so it can be difficult to find anything.
 However, areas such as those around trees, slipways and the damaged concrete seawalls, or under rubbish on the beach, are often missed by collectors.
 Therefore, if you take the time to move some of the debris and/or look in these areas on the beach, you may well find fossils.

 The London Clay (Eocene ~50 mya) from the Ypresian of the Eocene is well exposed.
 The beds dip westwards and there is a large amount of the sequence exposed.
-As a result, there are a lot of different fossils to be found.

 At the western end of Cliff Reach, the Upper Chalk is sometimes exposed on the foreshore in boulders.
 These can contain shells from the Maastrichtian stage of the Upper Cretaceous.
 This bed is directly beneath the London Clay.